Southern Tenant Farmworkers: Black and White Unite?

 The Southern Tenant Farmers’ Union (STFU) was a federation of tenant farmers formed in Arkansas in 1934 with the aim of reforming the crop-sharing system of sharecropping and tenant farming.
 The STFU was integrated, women played a critical role in its organization and administration, and fundamentalist church rituals and regional folkways were basic to the union’s operation.
 [Continue reading the history of the Southern Tenant Farmers’ Union at the Encyclopedia of Arkansas.]

-Black and White STFU members including Olin Lawrence, seated in front, listen to Norman Thomas speak outside Parkin, Arkansas on September 12, 1937.
+Black and white STFU members including Olin Lawrence, seated in front, listen to Norman Thomas speak outside Parkin, Arkansas on September 12, 1937.
+By: Louise Boyle, Kheel Center.

 Setting for the Student Activity